For New Mainers

 Many thanks to our community partner Martin’s Point Health Care for creating this video about our Men Connect for New Mainers program.

 This project is supported by Grant No. 2015-CY-AX-0013 awarded by the Office on Violence Against Women, U.S. Department of Justice.
-The opinions, findings, conclusions, and recommendations expressed in this program and video are those of the author(s) and do not necessarily reflect the views of the Department of Justice, Office on Violence Against Women.
+The opinions, findings, conclusions, and recommendations expressed in this publication/program/exhibition are those of the author(s) and do not necessarily reflect the views of the Department of Justice, Office on Violence Against Women.

 “Since my husband started to join the MB2M meetings, he changed his behavior.
 I realized that there is somebody in the shadow helping understand how a couple can engage in uncomfortable topics together, but doing so comfortably.” ~A participant’s partner